-Koper, Slovenia is the biggest city located along the small Slovene Riviera, a sunny coastline boasting a vibrant Adriatic allure.
-Its enticing beauty is the reason why Koper real estate is gaining more popularity these days.
+Koper, Slovenia, is the biggest city along the small Slovene Riviera, a sunny coastline boasting a vibrant Adriatic allure.
+Its enticing beauty is why Koper real estate is gaining more popularity today.

 The moment you pass through the Muda Gate, the former entrance of the town, you will be welcomed by the interesting explosion of Slovene art, architecture, zesty culinary staples, and vivacious neighborhoods that hum with life.

 The scenic seaboard of Slovenia spans a length of 30 miles.
-Koper is a port city located along the northern tip of the shores of the country close to the Italian border as well as the Italian city of Trieste.
+Koper is a port city located along the northern tip of the country’s shores, close to the Italian border and the Italian city of Trieste.

 Everything is just waiting for you to explore and discover if you decided to visit or even stay for good on your Koper real estate property in this wonderful seaside destination.